TimourX/SophosQuest/README.md

 - [ ] **Moofah Fur Armor:** this armor is less resistant than the leather armor, but it gives the effect of slow falling and regenation (already added but not yet finished);

 - [ ] **Wide-Range:** This effect will allow us to pass on the care we use to friends who play with us, or to members of our team.
 For example, if we take a regeneration potion with the Wide-Range effect, the regeneration effect will also be given to our friends in a certain radius.
-You will need a Moofah horn to craft a potion with this effect.
+You will need a Moofah horn to craft a potion with this effect;

 ---